notasausage/pi-hole-unbound-wireguard/README.md

 + Mac running macOS Catalina (for prepping, backing up, and restoring the SD card)
 + The free [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app for macOS
 + USB SD card reader (I use this simple [Anker 2-in-1 card reader](https://amzn.to/2OaNBd1))
-+ Mouse and keyboard for intial Raspberry Pi setup (I used a Bluetooth mouse that has its own USB transmitter, and my wife's [Apple Magic Keyboard connected via a USB to Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
++ Mouse and keyboard for initial Raspberry Pi setup (I used a Bluetooth mouse that has its own USB transmitter, and my wife's [Apple Magic Keyboard connected via a USB to Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
-+ HDMI cable and montior for initial Raspberry Pi setup (I hooked mine to a TV)
++ HDMI cable and monitor for initial Raspberry Pi setup (I hooked mine to a TV)
 + Apple Time Capsule router (connected directly to a cable modem, acting as a DHCP server)

 That said, this process should work on any Raspberry Pi 2 v1.2 and above, and there are Windows/Linux tools to handle the SD card management.

 ## Installing Raspbian on the Raspberry Pi
 There are many operating systems available to run on the Raspberry Pi, but we'll be using the latest version of Raspbian for this tutorial.
-There are also several different ways to install Rasbian on your Raspberry Pi, including N00Bs (New Out Of the Box Software).
+There are also several different ways to install Raspbian on your Raspberry Pi, including N00Bs (New Out Of the Box Software).
 It's an easy operating system installer that allows you to erase your Raspberry Pi's SD card and start from scratch quickly, which is great when you're experimenting with your new device.

 ### Step 1: Download N00BS
 You can [download N00BS](https://www.raspberrypi.org/downloads/noobs/) for free in either the full version (includes Raspbian and LibreELEC installation files) or the Lite version (nothing is pre-loaded, you'll download installation files from the internet during the setup of your Raspberry Pi).
 The difference here is that the Lite version takes much less time to load onto your SD card but then requires more time during setup on your Raspberry Pi to download all the files.